-It can take a very long time to claim asylum in the UK and this can be a very frustrating experience.
-However, with claims based on sexuality this time can be used to your advantage.
+It can take a very long time to claim asylum in the UK and this can be a very demanding experience.
+However, with claims based on sexuality, this time can be used to your advantage.

 Integrate with the LGBT community

 The Home Office guidelines on sexuality recognise that being lesbian, bisexual or gay is as much a social identity as it is about relationships.
 So the Home Office interviewers, and the judges at asylum appeals, should be looking for evidence that you are making connections and becoming comfortable within the wider LGBT community.

 This can be hard if you live some distance from Manchester, or if you lack the self-confdence to take part in the social scene in Manchester's gay venues - typically in and around the Village.
 Additionally, you may prefer not to drink alcohol or you may simply not have the money to spend time in commercial venues.

 However, there is more to Manchester's LGBT community than bars and clubs!